pretix/pretix/doc/api/resources/checkin.rst

    :param organizer: The ``slug`` field of the organizer to fetch
    :statuscode 200: no error
    :statuscode 401: Authentication failure
-   :statuscode 403: The requested organizer/event does not exist **or** you have no permission to view this resource.
+   :statuscode 403: The requested organizer or check-in list does not exist **or** you have no permission to view this resource.
    :statuscode 404: The requested check-in list does not exist.